vargagabi/VampireSurvivorsLike/issues.md

 	-Enemy spins fast when on player
 	-Fix aura is over the player, and the rectangle shows -Refactor player Attribute to a standalone class
+	-Exp bar not filling correctyl when picking up xp

 New Feature:
 	-New Weapon: Aura